 Read on to learn about avoiding straws after tooth removal, including:

-- Why you should avoid straws after tooth removal?
+- Why should you avoid straws after tooth removal?

-- Exactly when you can use a straw to drink out of again?
+- Exactly when can you use a straw to drink out of again?

 Table of contents